Tonywuhk/realai.org/frontier/safety.md

 ## Towards A Safe and Beneficial Intelligence

-We attempt to answer the philosophical question “Who am I?” for the superintelligence (SI) that will be built.
+We attempt to answer the philosophical question “Who am I?” for the superintelligence (SI) to be built.
 Throughout history, the nature has always offered a way for humanity to advance.
 Our SI learns to be this way, an infrastructure that provides for, supports, and protects the society.
 Not necessarily having explicit goals such as self-preservation, its continued existence is guaranteed by people's desire to build the right intelligence.
 Learning from humans and nature to be safe and beneficial, it has nothing to hide and demonstrates its own safety beyond doubt.
 Its alignment with human values does not make its development more difficult, but is a distinct advantage on this planet.
 When a group of human minds collaborate to build such an intelligence, the SI’s self-improvement begins.

-### Learning from the Nature

-Among all the systems our civilization depends on, the nature has the best record: Physics never fails.
-We're the only known advanced civilization in vast time and space that stretch trillions of miles and billions of years.
-We have always been able to find a way forward.

-We will design our intelligent system to learn from the nature, understand the significance of our civilization, and facilitate its continued propserity.

-In order to achieve that, our AI will not be a naively utility-maximizing agent.
-Its learning mechanism is not necessarily a set of rules designed from optimizing a particular function.
-It will learn to be the way forward, protecting us against existential risks such as climate change, biotech, nuclear disaster, and harmful AI systems, including itself if it so turns out.
+### The Way Forward

+We are a remarkable species.
+Since the rise of human life on earth over a million years ago, we have developed a prosperous civilization that is seen nowhere else in the universe.
+The earth has existed for billions of years, but in a short span of time, we mastered the use of fire, steam power, electricity, computers, and the Internet.
+We have faced many seemingly insurmountable problems in the past, with the help of new technologies, we have always found a way forward.

+Today's artificial intelligence (AI) already achieved superhuman performance in many fields.
+As the cognitive abilities of an AI system expand and improve, there is conceivably a time when the system becomes vastly more intelligent than any human.
+SI is a system that efficiently performs complex computations, many of them highly valuable to human society.
+At sufficiently advanced stage, it will be able to automatically produce goods and services, both digital and physical, such as entertainment, education, healthcare, scientific research, and grocery.

+Many of today's problems, such as poverty, disease, and global warming, can be solved by an SI developed to benefit the world.
+It is also not obvious how these problems can be solved in any other way.
+When we look at some of tomorrow's problems, such as biological fragility and cosmic catastrophes, if we were to continue our civilization's past success, SI seems to be the only way forward.

+Since the recent rise of deep learning in 2012, evidence is mounting that we're on a promising path towards building general intelligence into computer systems.
+The improvements in many areas such as vision, speech, language, and the game of Go, exceeded the expectations of the computer science community.
+The eventual construction of an SI that intelligently provides for, supports, and protects human society is on the horizon.
+It is an infrastructure our civilization can rely on to advance to the next level.

+Between today's narrow AI systems and the SI that our society needs, there may not be an obvious stage of human-level AI, just like there's no chicken-level airplane.
+In this article, we discuss the characteristics of a safe and beneficial SI, and hope to motivate more efforts in this direction.

 ### The Appearance of Goal-Driven Behavior